Tifon-/cloudfront_edge_caching/README.md

 INTRODUCTION
 ------------

-The Cloudfront Edge Caching allows clear cache pages in Amazon Web Services throught the Drupal Interface.
+The Cloudfront Edge Caching allows clear cache pages in Amazon Web Services through the Drupal Interface.
 Also, you can configure the module for automatic cache clear when users or content are updated.

  * For a full description of the module, visit the project page: https://www.drupal.org/project/cloudfront_edge_caching